A Little More About Us

 The gap in the Australian charity sector

-It does not have the power to disclose or assess information in many other circumstances including: Where information could protect public trust and confidence in the sector; Information produced during an investigation; Assessing the way a charity fundraises or how much of its gross income goes towards fundraising; The quality of services a charity provides; Informing the public of what charities have been involved in unscrupulous activities; Assessing cost frameworks and overheads in running charities; and Poor accounting practices.
+It does not have the power to disclose or assess information in many other circumstances including: Information produced during an investigation; Assessing the way a charity fundraises or how much of its gross income goes towards fundraising; The quality of services a charity provides; Informing the public of what charities have been involved in unscrupulous activities; Assessing cost frameworks and overheads in running charities; and Poor accounting practices.
+However recent changes to the legislation may permit the ACNC to disclose information that protects public interest.

-Another advantage of independent evaluation of charities, is that meeting the benchmarks of any accreditation is voluntary.
-The incentive of attaining positive ratings or approval is enough to persuade charities to supply the necessary information.
-An independent evaluator could identify and highlight charities that overpay for-profits to organise fundraisers or demonstrate poor governance4.
+Another advantage is the incentive of attaining positive ratings or approval to persuade charities to supply the necessary information.
+An independent evaluator could identify and highlight charities that overpay for-profits to organise fundraisers4.

 Why are we needed?

-Giving guide will be able to address some of the missing information needed to appropriately assess the quality of services a charity provides.
+Giving guide will be able to collect, display, and address information needed to appropriately assess the quality of services a charity provides.
 Comparisons of records on shared goals have shown charity evaluators are better able to meet these goals than government organisations4.

 Australian perspective

-Giving Guide will also have dedicated pages to present information gathered about a charity There the the charity may discuss the impact they are having in their chosen cause.
-If required, they can also explain any inconsistencies, difficulties or situations that may have influenced the accreditation process.
+Giving Guide will also enable a charity to discuss the impact they are having on their chosen cause.
+If required, they can also explain inconsistencies, difficulties or situations that may have influenced their outcomes.

 Welcome to giving,